akshay196/project_documentation/chapter1/installation.md

 - **Login:** root <br>
 - **Password:** smartvm

-Now we have access to appliance console to control ManageIQ server which we see in next part.
+Now we have access of appliance console to configure and control ManageIQ server.